archway-network/archway/docs/adr/ADR-002-rewards-module.md

 ## Participating in `x/rewards`

-In order to participate in `x/rewards`, the admin of the contract needs to register the contract to the `x/rewards` module it does so by sending a `SetContractMetadata` message in a transaction, the admin of the contract also sets a `WithdrawAddress`, which will be the address able to claim the contract's rewards.
+In order to participate in `x/rewards`, the admin of the contract needs to register the contract to the `x/rewards` module it does so by sending a `SetContractMetadata` message in a transaction, the admin of the contract also sets a `RewardswAddress`, which will be the address able to claim the contract's rewards.

+The `RewardsAddress` can be anything, from an account to a contract, it cannot be a module account, since modules manage their own balance, this avoids the possibility of invariances being broken.

 ### Hook on x/mint `BeginBlock`